Backlash (2002): Storylines

-The main feud on the Raw brand featured The Undertaker and Stone Cold Steve Austin, to determine the number one contender to the Undisputed WWF Championship.
+The main feud on the Raw brand featured The Undertaker, and Stone Cold Steve Austin, to determine the number one contender to the Undisputed WWF Championship.
 On the April 1 episode of Raw, Ric Flair awarded Triple H with a new title belt, only for The Undertaker to challenge Triple H to a title match at Backlash.
-The same night, Austin decided to sign with the Raw brand, but he gave the Stone Cold Stunner to both Flair and Mr. McMahon.
-On the April 8 episode of Raw, The Undertaker confronted Flair about McMahon making the title match for Backlash, making Austin come out and confront him.
-Flair booked two number one contender's matches, the first being The Undertaker versus Rob Van Dam and the second being Austin versus Scott Hall; the winners would face each other at Backlash for the number one contendership.
-Austin and The Undertaker won their respective matches, however, as Flair helped to chase X-Pac from Austin's match, Austin stunned him again.
+The same night, Austin decided to sign with the Raw brand, but he gave the Stone Cold Stunner to both Flair, and Mr. McMahon.
+On the April 8 episode of Raw, The Undertaker confronted Flair about McMahon making the title match for Backlash, making Austin come out, and confronting him.
+Flair booked two number one contender's matches, the first being The Undertaker versus Rob Van Dam, and the second being Austin versus Scott Hall; the winners would face each other at Backlash for the number one contendership.
+Austin, and The Undertaker won their respective matches; however, as Flair helped to chase X-Pac from Austin's match, Austin stunned him again.
 On the April 15 episode of Raw, Flair fined Austin $5,000 and announced that he would be the special guest referee for the match at Backlash.
-Hall and X-Pac came to attack Austin, making Flair book Austin and Bradshaw against Hall, X-Pac and The Undertaker in the main event.
-After the match, which The Undertaker's team won, Undertaker attacked Austin with a steel chair.
+Hall and X-Pac came to attack Austin, making Flair book Austin and Bradshaw against Hall, X-Pac, and The Undertaker in the main event.
+After the match, which The Undertaker's team won, The Undertaker attacked Austin with a steel chair.

 Event

-Before the event aired live on pay-per-view, a match took place on a live edition of Sunday Night Heat in which Big Show defeated Steven Richards and Justin Credible in a handicap match.
+Before the event aired live on pay-per-view, a match took place on a live edition of Sunday Night Heat, in which Big Show defeated Steven Richards, and Justin Credible in a handicap match.